KumareshBabuNS/spring-cloud-workshop-1/README.md

 ##Lab 1 - create a simple backend microservice, let's call it a provider app, with a database, a table, and RESTful API

 1. Open `01-provider-init` with your favourite IDE

+1. Take a look on `pom.xml`, you will find below dependencies:
+  + spring-boot-starter-actuator
+  + spring-cloud-starter-eureka
+  + spring-boot-starter-data-rest
+  + spring-cloud-starter-sleuth
+  + spring-cloud-starter-zipkin
+  + mysql, h2

 1. Add below annotation in the main class